 List prices may be as high as $100,000, or more.
 However, almost all of the ultrasound machines purchased under this program reflect discounts negotiated locally with the vendors.
 Some of these discounts have been substantial – 55% of the list price in more than one instance.

 How much does an ultrasound machine usually cost?

 The discounted cost of a 2D machine is usually in the range of $20,000 to $40,000.
 A 3D/4D machine’s cost, after discounts, is usually in the $30,000 to $60,000 range.
 The council will need to raise 50% of the cost of the machine.
-Once the PCC has selected a make and model and has obtained a manufacturer’s price quote for the selected ultrasound machine, the council must determine if is capable of raising its 50% cost of the machine within a reasonable period of time.
-If so, the council may begin fundraising.
+Once the PCC has selected a make and model and has obtained a manufacturer’s price quote for the selected ultrasound machine, the council must determine if it is capable of raising its 50% of the cost of the machine within a reasonable period of time.
+If so, and the PCC has been Diocesan approved, the council may begin fundraising.

 Must a council raise funds on its own?